2016 United States presidential election in Tennessee

 The 2016 United States presidential election in Tennessee was held on November 8, 2016, as part of the 2016 General Election in which all 50 states plus the District of Columbia participated.
-Tennessee voters chose electors to represent them in the Electoral College via a popular vote pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton and her running mate, Virginia Senator Tim Kaine.
+Tennessee voters chose electors to represent them in the Electoral College via a popular vote pitting the Republican nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic nominee, former Secretary of State Hillary Clinton and her running mate, Virginia Senator Tim Kaine.

 On March 1, 2016, in the presidential primaries, Tennessee voters expressed their preferences for the Democratic and Republican parties' respective nominees for president.
 Registered members of each party only voted in their party's primary, while voters who were unaffiliated chose any one primary in which to vote.

-Trump won the election in the Volunteer State with 60.7% of the vote.
+Trump won the election in Tennessee with 60.7% of the vote.
 Clinton received 34.7% of the vote.
-This is the largest margin of victory for a presidential candidate for either party in the state since 1972 with Richard Nixon, and also the first time since that either party has earned over 60% of the vote in Tennessee.
+This is the first time since 1972 that either party has earned over 60% of the vote in Tennessee.
 Tennessee was one of eleven states won by Bill Clinton in 1992 and 1996 but lost by Hillary Clinton.